posthtml/htmlnano/README.md

 };
 ```

-As a list of functions:
+Or as a list of functions:
 ```js
 var options = {
     custom: [